Jumio/mobile-flutter/README.md

 Official Jumio Mobile SDK plugin for Flutter

-This plugin is compatible with version 4.6.1 of the Jumio SDK (4.6.1 for iOS, 4.6.0 for Android).
+This plugin is compatible with version 4.6.1 of the Jumio SDK.
 If you have questions, please reach out to your Account Manager or contact [Jumio Support](#support).

 # Table of Contents